 Although applying for a joint loan can be risky if you’re unprepared, it’s often a necessary and unavoidable part of life.
 Obtaining a joint mortgage will allow you a higher property budget, and it’s often easier to obtain credit by applying as a couple (provided you both have a reasonable credit rating).

-If one person has a poor credit rating though, it’s wise to avoid applying for credit together.
+If one person has a poor credit rating, it’s wise to avoid applying for credit together.
 Linking yourself to your partner with a joint loan will also link your credit files, and you could be penalised for your partner’s poor credit when applying in the future.
 If you’re unsure of how your credit rating stands, make sure you both do an online check before applying, as simply being refused credit can reflect badly on your credit score.

 If you’re struggling with debt as a result of a relationship breakdown or need advice on other options to keep your debts from spiralling out of control, why not contact our knowledgeable advisers at Scotland Debt Solutions.
 Our team of experts can provide impartial advice on the most suitable way to manage your finances and, if necessary, point you in the direction of a debt management plan to suit you.
 So if you’re looking for a joint loan to pay off existing debts, contact Scotland Debt Solutions for expert advice before making any decisions.